 Try this: Complete your Google My Business (GMB) profile and then send customers a link to it asking for a review.
 Having lots of positive reviews on your GMB profile can move your business up to the top of results, which is especially helpful for local businesses.
 But be sure to give customers enough time to enjoy their product before asking for a review, or they may not have much to say.

-Sometimes one of the best ways to increase sales is to just inform customers of new items or services—even if you aren’t selling them yet.
-Retailers, software companies, and service-based businesses can all use this business email example to inspire them.
+Sometimes, one of the best ways to increase sales is to inform potential customers of new items or services—even if you aren’t selling them yet.
+Retailers, software companies, and service-based businesses can all use these business email examples to inspire them.

 Send business emails to create a buzz around a new feature or product that’s coming soon, or maybe even a seasonal item.
 This type of email also reminds customers about your brand and shows that you’re always working to improve and give customers what they want.

 Try this: Send customers to your site to learn more about a product (not only to inform them but also to gauge interest in your new offering).
 But first, make sure you’re sending your customers to a great-looking site.
-One of the easiest ways to ensure your site looks great, works well, and offers a great customer experience is to use Squarespace—plus, you don’t need any expertise in design or coding to create a professional, sleek website.
+One of the easiest ways to ensure your site looks great, works well, and offers a great customer experience is to use Squarespace.
+You don’t need design or coding expertise to create a professional, sleek website.

 Growing your customer base doesn’t always feel like an easy task, but you might find that your existing customers are the best source of new leads.
 Asking your customers for referrals is an effective way to get new customers.
 And when tied to rewards or incentives, it’s also a proven way to generate leads and increase customer loyalty.

-Try this: Giving a customer a reward for suggesting your business to a friend can be effective, especially if you target your most loyal customers and advocates.
+Try this: Rewarding a customer for suggesting your business to a friend can be effective, especially if you target your most loyal customers and advocates.
 Consider using a tool like ReferralCandy, which lets you create custom rewards for your referral program—and then connect it to your email marketing software to make it easy to send referral emails.

 One of the best ways to earn repeat business from customers is to offer a loyalty program.
-The more a customer shops with your business, the more rewards they earn, so they’re more likely to keep coming back.
+The more customers shop with your business, the more rewards they earn.
+This makes it more likely for them to keep coming back.
 Whether you’re just starting one or want to remind customers your business offers a loyalty program, an email inviting people to sign up can be effective.

 Try this: Constant Contact not only offers an easy way to manage all your business emails and marketing campaigns, but it also integrates with multiple loyalty programs.
-These seamless integrations make it easy for you to craft emails to get more sign-ups for your rewards program.
+These seamless integrations make it easy to craft emails to get more signups for your rewards program.

 One of the most popular business email examples is a promotional email since the top reason consumers sign up for brand emails is to receive special offers or discounts.
-Every promotional email should include something of value (percentage or dollar amount off), a limited time (to capitalize on the fear of missing out, aka FOMO), and a clear call to action (CTA)—a button “above the fold,” or toward the top of the email, works best.
+Every promotional email should include something of value (percentage or dollar amount off), a limited time (to capitalize on the fear of missing out, aka FOMO), and a clear call to action (CTA).
+A CTA button “above the fold” or toward the top of the email works best.

 Try this: If you don’t have a marketing or graphic design department to create marketing and advertising emails, consider hiring a freelance professional from Fiverr to create email designs for you.
 Fiverr is an affordable freelance marketplace where you see examples of their work and rates before hiring a professional for your project.

 Here’s a completely different business email example that doesn’t rely on graphics or email drip campaigns.
-If you network regularly, you meet people in or related to your industry often and you want to nurture that relationship soon after an event.
+If you network regularly, you often meet people in or related to your industry and want to nurture that relationship soon after an event.

 Jot down a few notes about those who might fit your customer or referral partner profiles and exchange business cards to get their email address.
 Then send a follow-up email after the networking event to keep the conversation going.

-A lead magnet email is similar to a promotional email, but it’s less sales-forward.
+A lead magnet email is similar to a promotional email, but is less sales-forward.
 Instead, this business email example is meant to nurture a lead.
-Lead magnet emails are best for a segmented mailing list of contacts who haven’t purchased from your business yet.
-The goal is to send them something valuable that fosters trust with your brand and creates intrigue about your business’ products or services.
+Lead magnet emails are best for a segmented mailing list of contacts who haven’t purchased from your business.
+The goal is to send them something valuable that fosters trust in your brand and creates intrigue about your business’ products or services.

 Try this: Use lead magnet emails to send links to downloadable e-books, whitepapers, landing pages, or blog articles with valuable information.
 Using a tool like Leadpages makes it easy for you to create unique landing pages for lead magnets or nurturing, and then track the clicks to see if you’re offering the right content for your segmented audience.

 Survey emails are a way to gather information about your mailing list.
-Use this information to segment your list and target the right group with the right information.
-If you run a software company that caters to small, medium, and large businesses, for example, you wouldn’t send all three groups the same messaging, because they all have different needs and budgets.
+Use this information to segment your list and target the right group with the right messages.
+If you run a software company that caters to small, medium, and large businesses, for example, you wouldn’t send all three groups the same messaging because they all have different needs and budgets.
 The same rule applies to retailers and service-based businesses.

-Once you know what type of content your subscribers want, send periodic email newsletters with content curated based on their preferences.
-Email newsletters don’t have to be very long, and if you’re already creating content for your blog or social media, you can repurpose that content here.
+Many small businesses send periodic email newsletters with content curated for their audiences.
+Email newsletters don’t have to be long, and if you’re already creating content for your blog or social media, you can repurpose that content here.
 Use teaser paragraphs to get readers to visit your website to learn more, and keep the design simple to make it easy for readers to know where to click to read more.

 We’ve already covered promotional emails and thank-you emails, but you can also combine any type of email with another for greater impact.
-For example, combining a thank you after a recent purchase with a limited-time promo code can inspire additional purchases right away.
+For example, combining a thank you after a recent purchase with a limited-time promo code can immediately inspire additional purchases.
 Likewise, sending an incentive along with a cart abandonment email can be the catalyst to get your customer to finish the transaction.

 Try this: If you run an online store, use the Smart Coupons for WooCommerce plugin to generate promo codes, which costs $69 annually for one site.
-You can create a variety of coupon types, including percentage and fixed amounts.
+You can create various coupon types, including percentages and fixed amounts.
 There are also options to customize codes, create bulk coupons, and create an abandoned cart coupon to inspire those customers to come back.

-When you send leads e-books, whitepapers, or other types of content to help prospects learn more about your business, it’s important to follow up.
+When you send leads e-books, whitepapers, or other types of content to help prospects learn more about your business, it’s best to follow up.
 This type of business email doesn’t have to be overly complicated.
-Simply reference the previous content sent, thank them for their interest, and then include a call to action (CTA) of some kind.
+Simply reference the previous content sent, thank them for their interest, and then include a CTA of some kind.

 Try this: Follow-up emails work best when you don’t leave an open-ended question via email.
 Consider using an appointment or meeting booking app like Chili Piper, which offers your recipient a couple of meeting time options and makes it easy for them to set up a time to meet with you.

-Not all business emails are meant to sell or promote— some are meant to only inform.
-For example, if you make any changes to your business, such as opening a new location or moving, hours of operation, terms of service, pricing, and so on, your customers need to know.
+Not all business emails are meant to sell or promote— some are meant only to inform.
+For example, your customers need to know if you make any changes to your business, such as opening a new location or moving, hours of operation, terms of service, pricing, and so on.
 Informational emails can be simple, text-based, and include a link for more information.

 Try this: Although this business email example is usually text-based and for informational purposes only, it’s still a good opportunity to increase brand recognition.
 Simply include your logo at the top and in your email signature.
 If you need a new logo or help with business emails, use Fiverr to find freelancers who can help at an affordable rate.

-You say love your customers—why not celebrate that love with a special anniversary email to remind them that you appreciate their business?
-You can include a special discount code, such as 10% off to celebrate a year as their customer (or 20% off for two years).
+You say you love your customers—so why not celebrate that love with a special anniversary email to remind them that you appreciate their business?
+You can include a special discount code, such as 10% off to celebrate a year as a customer (or 20% off for two years).
 This could encourage customers to stick with you even longer for a sweeter deal as the years go by.

-Try this: Stay on top of important dates with a customer relationship manager (CRM) that integrates with your email marketing software.
+Try this: Stay on top of important dates with a customer relationship manager (CRM) system that integrates with your email marketing software like Mailchimp.
 Then use automation to set up triggers to send an email on their anniversary day or month with a limited-time offer coupon to show your gratitude (and encourage customer retention).

 Frequently Asked Questions (FAQs)

 Writing a business email is similar to writing emails with your personal account (though professional in nature) as it’s an email written to another individual.
-In email marketing, though, you’re often writing promotional campaigns, which may include graphics, your business logo, and calls to action (CTAs).
 Every business email should include a compelling subject line, a polite greeting, concise body text, a clear call to action with a next step, and conclude with a professional email signature with your contact information (e.g., phone, email, and website).

-Business email, and more specifically email marketing is used for many reasons, from keeping your brand top of mind to nurturing leads and stimulating sales.
-Get the most out of your next email marketing campaign by using an all-in-one email marketing tool, such as Constant Contact.
+Business emails can be sent for many reasons while keeping your brand top of mind, stimulating purchase decisions, and nurturing leads throughout the sales process.
+Get the most out of your marketing campaigns by automating various business emails with Constant Contact.
 It not only makes building email campaigns easy, but it helps you create more effective emails to help you drive more conversions and sales.